rillig/pkglint/codewalk.md

 ```

 This code is a typical example for using the autofix feature.
-Some more details are described at the `Autofix` type itself
+Some more possibilities are described at the `Autofix` type itself
 and at its typical call site `Line.Autofix()`:

 > from [autofix.go](autofix.go#L11):